OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 * Build the connector / Magento connector documentation
 * Launch the Jobs Workers (for multiprocessing)

-So we highly recommend to use this recipe for development.
+So we highly recommend to use this config for development.

-.. note:: The buildout recipe uses ``bzr`` to get the branches.
+.. note:: The buildout config uses ``bzr`` to get the branches.
           Ensure that ``bzr`` is configured with the launchpad login and the SSH key, or it may fail to get the branches.